Getting Here

 Vermont stands for inclusion for all, the freedom to take life at your own pace, and the warmth of community.
 The connection between Canada and Vermont feels challenged right now, but whenever your plans include Vermont, we’ll be here.

 If you’re planning to visit the U.S. from Canada and cross into Vermont, here are some ways to be travel-ready.
 It’s a good idea to have a plan you’re able to clearly share with border control officials about the purpose of your visit, including what you’ll be doing and where you’ll be staying.
-Throughout this page, find information on exchange rates, travel documentation needed, and more.
+Throughout this page, find information on border crossings, travel documentation needed, and more.

 Four people holding shopping bags walking toward the camera in a historic downtown in summer.